Agent Certification - Questions You May Have

 What circumstances will cause a lapse in my certification?

-Also, if you do not negotiate a single NFL Player Contract (excluding Practice Squad) within a three-year period, your certification will automatically expire.
-You may only regain certification by submitting a new application, participating in the Seminar for Agent Applicants, and passing the exam.
+You may regain certification by submitting a new application (fee required), participating in the Seminar for Agent Applicants, and passing the next administered exam.